 It is very important that you feel comfortable with a particular therapist or counsellor.
 It takes time to build trust in a relationship but sometimes we sense a particular person is not right for us at the first meeting.
-Therefore, I offer a free initial 60-minute appointment so you can see if my approach works for you and for us both to decide if I am the right person to help you.
+After our 90-minute assessment session we will both be in a position to know if my approach works for you.
+I will say if I feel unable to offer the help that is needed and may suggest other avenues of support or other therapists that may be more appropriate/suitable for your needs.
 I will say if I feel unable to offer the help that is needed and may suggest other avenues of support or other therapists that may be more appropriate/suitable for your needs

 If we proceed after the initial meeting, each session is shaped by your needs at that time.
 If I think it will be of benefit to you, I may use creative methods, from time to time as I have found these to be beneficial in the process of self-discovery.
 I usually suggest we see each other weekly and review after 6 session, this is so I can listen carefully to your story and understand your situation better.
 I see my role is to help you through this process of exploring your problems or difficulties without judgement or telling you what to do.
 If I think it would be helpful, I may provide information or offer suggestions.

 I will work in collaboration with you on specific goals we discussed at the initial assessment.
 Throughout our time together we will review progress towards an ending based on an agreed number of sessions or if the therapy is open ended periodical reviews of progress will be part of the process.

 Using an integrative approach to counselling/psychotherapy means I can draw from a broad range of therapeutic viewpoints to help me to understand your experience.
 I strongly believe that one size does not fit all so I will draw on whatever methods are appropriate to your individual situation, personality, issues, wants and needs.